 Solid Waste - Waste materials will be collected and stored in a secured area until removal and disposal by a licensed solid waste management company.
+Debris will be cleaned up daily.
 All trash and construction debris from the project area will be disposed of in a portable container unit (dumpster).
 No waste materials will be buried.
 All personnel will be instructed regarding the correct procedure for waste disposal.
 Notices stating these practices will be posted in the project trailer and the individual who manages day-to-day project operations will be responsible for seeing that these procedures are followed.